 During the ordinary course of business, the Company provides standby letters of credit to third parties as required for certain transactions initiated by the Company.
-As of June 30, 2022, the Company had no outstanding standby letters of credit.
+As of September 30, 2022, the Company had one outstanding standby letter of credit to be used for the bond necessary for the Company to receive mining machines.